-Product Launches Bullish 7
+Product Launches Positive 7

 XGRIDS Unveils Real2Sim Advancements for Physical AI at NVIDIA GTC 2026